 (A longer version of this article is published in Bodhisattva King – a book edited by Thierry Matthou and Tshering Tashi for the Sixtieth Birth Anniversary)

 (In 1989 I was a student in Italy from where I watched the telecast ‘live’ – with my wife translating the running commentaries.
 In 2003 when I visited NHK I met one of the production directors of that historic telecast who shared the story to me)

 In Thailand there is a beautiful tradition whereby a king is not supposed to sleep at night.
-He stays awake to protect his people who retire from a hard day’s work – and goes to bed at dawn.
+He stays awake to protect his people who retire from a hard day’s work.
+The king, then, goes to bed at dawn.
 The tradition started from the kings of Ayutthaya who were at war with Burmese kingdoms.
 The people then could sleep peacefully because they knew that their King was awake and would protect them in case some enemies attacked in the middle of the night.

 A facebook picture of our own King looking towards a menacing river at night (which was taken from the recent flood disasters in the South) reminded me of this tradition.
 Thai people believe that our King embodies the spirit of a king who never sleeps.
 And who protects his people all the time.

 “You know what?
-We should be grateful that our King worries for us and that you guys don’t have to worry at all,” I used to tell students at Sherubtse College at morning assemblies during my short stint there.
+We should be grateful that our King worries for us and that you guys don’t have to worry at all,” I used to tell my students in Sherubtse College at morning assemblies during my short stint there.
 “This is what we should really be grateful for”.

 An Indian media tycoon, who own the NDTV group, once told me, “Now I know why you Bhutanese are happy.
 Because your King does all the work for you.”
-I was walking the tycoon to his car from an audience with His Majesty – at Taj Hotel in Delhi in 2011.
+I was walking him to his car from an audience with His Majesty – at Taj Hotel in Delhi in 2011.
 I still think what the Thais tell me is the best.
 “You people should be lucky that you can sleep peacefully thanks to your King.”